How To Resolve Conflicts?

 Despite All Efforts To Reconcile, Various Issues Can Stop Us!

-There are two places in the New Testament that clearly and unambiguously address conflict resolution where sin is involved.
-In Matthew 18:15-17, Jesus gives the steps for dealing with a sinning brother.
-According to this passage, in the event of conflict involving overt sin, we are to address it one-on-one first, then if still unresolved it should be taken to a small group, and finally before the whole church if the problem still remains.
+Two passages in the New Testament clearly and unambiguously address conflict resolution in the context of sin.
+In Matthew 18:15- 17, Jesus gives the steps for dealing with a sinning brother.
+According to this passage, in the event of a conflict involving overt sin, we are to address it one-on-one first, then, if it remains unresolved, take it to a small group, and finally to the whole church if the problem persists.

-The other passage where this is addressed explicitly is Luke 17.
+The other passage that explicitly addresses this is Luke 17.
 In verses 3-4, Jesus says, “Pay attention to yourselves!
 If your brother sins, rebuke him, and if he repents, forgive him, and if he sins against you seven times in the day, and turns to you seven times, saying, ‘I repent,’ you must forgive him.”
 An essential part of conflict resolution is forgiveness.
-Any kind of disciplinary procedure should always have restoration of the sinning person as the ultimate goal.
+Any disciplinary procedure should always have the sinner’s restoration as its ultimate goal.

 Sometimes Conflict Has To Do With Style Preferences ~ Or Personality Clashes!

-If we do have a genuine disagreement with someone over stylistic preferences—the best way to accomplish a certain ministry goal, the church budget, how a church service should flow, etc.—we should engage in discussion and come to mutual agreement.
+If we have a genuine disagreement with someone over stylistic preferences—the best way to accomplish a specific ministry goal, the church budget, how a church service should flow, etc.—we should engage in discussion and reach a mutual agreement.

-The reason conflict resolution is so difficult is that we’re hesitant to place ourselves in uncomfortable situations.
-We’re also frequently unwilling to humble ourselves enough to admit that we might be wrong or to do what it might take to make amends if we are wrong.
+We’re hesitant to put ourselves in uncomfortable situations.
+We’re also frequently unwilling to humble ourselves enough to admit we might be wrong or to do what it takes to make amends.

-Those who do conflict resolution best are often those who would prefer not to confront others about their sin, but still do so out of obedience to God.
-If the matter is relatively minor, it may be that the best thing to do is to practice forbearance and overlook the offense (Proverbs 19:11).
-If it cannot be overlooked, one must pursue reconciliation.
-This is such an important issue to God that peace with Him and peace with others are inextricably entwined (Matthew 5:23–24).
+Those who do conflict resolution best often prefer not to confront others about their sin, yet do so out of obedience to God.
+If the matter is relatively minor, the best course is to practice forbearance and overlook the offense (Proverbs 19:11).
+If it cannot be forgotten, one must pursue reconciliation.
+This is an essential issue for God: peace with Him and with others is inextricably entwined (Matthew 5:23–24).
 Gotquestions.org

 Conflict Resolution!